RangerMauve/blog.mauve.moe/posts/links.md

 # Cool Links to Neat Stuff

+## 2026/07/14

+- [Defenders are embracing prompt injection attacks](https://arstechnica.com/security/2026/07/now-defenders-are-embracing-the-prompt-injection-too/).
+Seems that putting prompt injections that trigger refusal behavior beside any secrets will cause LLMs to be unable to exfiltrate your data.

 ## 2026/07/07

 - [PhotoGIMP](https://github.com/Diolinux/PhotoGIMP).
 A set of configs for making GIMP look and behave like photoshop.